trevorcook/hkd-lens/README.md

 # generic-lens-HKD

-A library for creating lenses/prisms/traversals for higher kinded data (HKD) following the method detailed by Sandy Macguire (http://reasonablypolymorphic.com/blog/higher-kinded-data).
+A library for creating traversals for higher kinded data (HKD) following the method detailed by Sandy Maguire (http://reasonablypolymorphic.com/blog/higher-kinded-data).
 It expands on the methodology given there by including data with multiple constructors and by allowing type-changing traversals, ```Traverse s t a b```.